Skip to content

 }

-Reduce rate limit impact by batching requests:
+Reduce rate limit impact by using efficient queries:

 // Bad: Many individual requests